 Did you know that electricity causes over 20,000 accidental fires in UK homes every year?

-Contact with live electric wiring or mains can cause electric shock (leading to cardiac arrest and death), burns, fire and/or explosions.
+Contact with live electrical wiring or mains can cause burns, fire, explosions or electric shock and can lead to cardiac arrest and even death.

-- Keep all electrical appliances away from fire
+- Keep all electrical appliances away from water, fires and heaters, positions where they could be damaged

 - Keep cables neat, tidy and tucked away to prevent trip hazards and pets from chewing the cables